IIIF/api/source/api/presentation/3.0/index.md

 * Use the type of the resource in the UR, such as `https://data.example.org/iiif/849/manifest/`
 * Don't use `.json` or `.jsonld` on the end of the URI unless you need to
 * Remember to encode special characters
-* Consider future expansion of the data, and related services, such as `https://data.example.org/iiif/849/manifest/search/` for a [IIIF search service][search] over the object's annotations
+* Consider future expansion of the data, and related services, such as `https://data.example.org/iiif/849/manifest/search/` for a [IIIF search service][search-api] over the object's annotations
 * Do not use query parameters or fragments in the URIs
 * Once published, they should be as persistent and unchanging as possible